vuhoangha/omni-stream/README.md

 - `ringBufferSize`
   > Size of the Disruptor's ring buffer for sending/receiving messages.
 Must be a power of two to ensure efficient data handling.
   > Default: `131,072`

+- `disruptorWaitStrategy`
+  > The wait strategy of the Processor for new messages from application.
+  > Default: `OmniWaitStrategy.YIELD`

+- `enableDisruptorBindingCore`
+  > Allows the Disruptor message processing to run on a dedicated CPU core.
+  > Default: `false`

+- `disruptorCpu`
+  > Specifies the logical processor for the Disruptor message processing:
+  > - `Constance.CPU_TYPE.ANY`: Runs on any available logical processor, prioritizing isolated ones if available.
+  > - `Constance.CPU_TYPE.NONE`: Runs on multiple logical processors as managed by the operating system.
+  > - `>= 0`: Runs on specifies the logical processor.
+      > Default: `Constance.CPU_TYPE.ANY`

 ## Documentation